WindowsAzure-TrainingKit/HOL-DeployingActiveDirectoryPS/HOL.md

 	> For more information about Execution Policies refer to this TechNet article: <http://technet.microsoft.com/en-us/library/ee176961.aspx>

-1. The following script imports your publish-settings file and generates an XML file with your account information.
+1. The following script imports your Publish Settings file and generates an XML file with your account information.
 You will use these values during the lab to manage your Windows Azure Subscription.
-Replace the placeholder with the path to your publish-setting file and execute the script.
+Replace the placeholder with the path to your Publish Setting file and execute the script.

 	<!-- mark:1 -->
 	````PowerShell